noynaert/act102handouts/02_Block_Elements_and_Text/02A_Block_Elements.md

 ## Validation

+Validation makes sure the html file follows the rules of html.

 ***Validate early and often!*** It is easier to validate when you have a little bit of source code.

 We will use the validator at [https://validator.w3.org/nu/](https://validator.w3.org/nu/)